multiversx/mx-docs/docs/sdk-and-tools/erdjs/extending-erdjs.md

 ## Extending the Network Providers

 The default classes from `@elrondnetwork/erdjs-network-providers` should **only be used as a starting point**.
-As your dApp matures, make sure you **switch to using your own network provider**, tailored to your requirements (whether deriving from the default ones or writing a new one, from scratch) that directly interacts with the Elrond API (or Gateway).
+As your dApp matures, make sure you **switch to using your own network provider**, tailored to your requirements (whether deriving from the default ones or writing a new one, from scratch) that directly interacts with the MultiversX API (or Gateway).

 ### Performing HTTP requests from scratch

-One can broadcast transactions and GET resources from the Elrond API (or Gateway) by performing simple HTTP requests using the `axios` utility.
+One can broadcast transactions and GET resources from the MultiversX API (or Gateway) by performing simple HTTP requests using the `axios` utility.
 Below are a few examples:

 Broadcasting a transaction: